IBS Constipation Diet

 FAQs about the IBS Constipation Diet

 Foods that are high in fiber are really helpful for IBS constipation.
-Try adding in more fruits, veggies, whole grains, beans, lentils, and nuts.
+Try adding more fruits, veggies, whole grains, beans, lentils, and nuts.
 These foods add bulk and moisture to your stool to keep things moving.
-Prunes, berries, kiwi, and figs are especially great options.
-Make sure to drink plenty of water too.
+Prunes, berries, kiwi, and figs are especially successful options.
+Ensure to drink plenty of water, too.
 Hydration is so important!

 How do I stop IBS constipation?

 The best way is through your diet.
-Focus on high fiber foods, probiotics, and fluids.
+Focus on high-fiber foods, probiotics, and fluids.
 Gradually increase fiber – don’t add too much at once!
 Exercise regularly to stimulate the colon.
-Try to establish a bathroom routine, like going 30 minutes after breakfast.
+Establish a bathroom routine, like going 30 minutes after breakfast.
 Manage stress through yoga or meditation.
 And don’t hesitate to ask your doctor about laxatives or stool softeners if needed.

 What triggers IBS with constipation?